Eating Disorders - Medical Condition

 The primary goal of therapy is to get the person to return to normal weight.
 Nutritional supplements are used until the person’s weight is considered to be within normal range.
 In general, people with anorexia don’t consider their behaviour to be abnormal or unhealthy, so it’s very difficult to convince them that they have a serious problem and to get them to eat normally.
 If the condition is severe to the point of emaciation, hospitalization is usually necessary.

 People with bulimia usually want and seek treatment, since they recognize their eating disorder is abnormal and is harmful to their health and happiness.
-People with bulimia rarely requirehospitalization.
+People with bulimia rarely require hospitalization.
 They’re usually treated with a combination of cognitive-behavioural therapy and medications.
 Antidepressants are often prescribed, which may reduce food craving and binge eating episodes.

 Psychotherapy is used to create awareness and to educate about eating patterns and behaviours, as well as to deal with distorted thoughts about body image and weight.
 Group and family therapy are commonly used to manage bulimia and are quite effective.
 As with anorexia, many people with bulimia who get early and prompt treatment will have a full recovery and suffer minimal long-term ill effects.

 Some people with binge eating disorders avoid seeking treatment because they feel embarrassed.
 Some do not perceive binge eating disorder to be a valid medical condition and therefore do not seek medical help.
 Most patients with binge eating disorder are treated with psychotherapy that helps them identify binge eating triggers and learn coping strategies to avoid acting on binge eating urges.
-Medications such as antidepressants or lisdexamfetmine* are also used in addition to psychotherapy.
+Medications such as antidepressants or lisdexamfetamine* are also used in addition to psychotherapy.

 Most people with eating disorders will get better with treatment.
 However, the recovery process may take a long time, and some may relapse and experience the symptoms again.
 It is important to get help if your symptoms return.